navyasuri/trial/README.md

-Trial.
+# Trial

 A game disrupting the digital and analog worlds.
 Exploring verticality and playing with Unity.
 Final project for the class "Games and Play"